Crystal Castles (2008 album): Production and composition

 Kath described their musical style as "AIDS Wolf get into a fight with New Order".
 In making their music, the duo mainly focused on how "abrasive" noise music was; as Glass explained, "annoying people still evokes an emotion in them.
 When you hear a bunch of crazy sounds you're gonna feel something."
 In analyzing how this relates the music that appears on their self-titled debut album, Edgar Smith of Time Out London wrote that the meaning of the tracks come from their "splintered melod[ies] and melancholic drum-loops" and not from their incomprehensible vocals and lyrics.
 Kath explained that in order for music to have "annoying" elements he created many of the sounds used on Crystal Castles by sampling textures produced from a circuit-bent Atari 5200 console.
-The use of these sounds led multiple journalists and bloggers to categorize the works of Crystal Castles under an 8-bit chiptune genre that the duo did not intend to be classified as; this categorization was further affected by the coincidence of an early 1980s arcade game by Atari named Crystal Castles (1983).
+The use of these sounds led multiple journalists and bloggers to categorize the works of Crystal Castles under an 8-bit chiptune genre that the duo did not intend to be classified as; this categorization was further affected by the coincidence of Crystal Castles being also an arcade game from 1983 by Atari.

 The 8-bit sounds are played over harsh, industrial music-style drums.
 Ian Cohen, a contributor for Pitchfork, analyzed that while the content on Crystal Castles spans multiple genres and types of structures, "the body of the album can be distilled to an essence of the glassy, ten-lane stare of Last Exit with Ed Banger's egg-frying EQ".
 A writer for Prefix magazine categorized it as a mix of mid-tempo melodic electronic dance songs and dark, noisy, and less accessible electro-punk.
 Writing for Resident Advisor, Stéphane Girard compared the DIY aspect of the album to the works of Scottish group Bis and American band Adult, while Entertainment Weeklys Youyoung Lee compared the album's sound to English electronic band Ladytron.